Facilitated Stretch Therapy (FST)

 The importance of Flexibility

-However on our own, we are only able to stretch the muscles on the surface and not the deeper tissues and muscles.
-The importance of being able to stretch deeper muscles and tissues revolve around one word – Flexibility.
+However, on our own, we are only able to stretch the muscles on the surface and not the deeper tissues and muscles.
+The importance of being able to stretch deeper muscles and tissues revolves around one word – flexibility.

 One may wonder, why do I need to be flexible?
 I’m not aiming to be a gymnast, neither am I an athlete.
 Well, flexibility helps your body to move in the most optimal form – minimising your risk of injury and preventing the onset of muscle strains and degenerative joint disorders.

 What is Facilitated Stretch Therapy (FST)?

 Facilitated Stretch Therapy is a special stretch program design by our physiotherapists from Core Concepts.
 The service entails stretching the fascia tissue, soft tissue and mobilising joints, all of which are not targeted during a regular DIY stretching session.

 Soft tissue includes muscles, tendons, ligaments, fascia, nerves, fibrous tissues, fat, blood vessels, and synovial membranes.
 A simpler description would be everything in your body apart from hard bony structures.

 Fascia is a type of soft tissue that refers to fibrous connective tissue which wraps around and supports important organs, muscles, bones, tendons and nerves.

 FST stretches the surface and deep muscles and tissue by using a combination of techniques including oscillatory movements, passive and active stretching, joint mobilisation and massages techniques.